cassiecsouza/workshop-souzatt6243120/README.md

 1. Add a GitOps Repository

-- In your Harness project, expand Deployments, select GitOps, and then select Settings
+- In your Harness project, expand Deployments, select GitOps, and then Settings
 - Select Repositories
 - Select New Repository
 - In Specify Repository Type, select Git